 These FAQs are aimed at healthcare professionals who recruit patients in the 100,000 Genomes Project.
 For general information about the project, please visit our taking part section.

-If your question is not answered here, NHS GMC staff can contact the Service Desk via email (link opens in your email application) or on 0808 2819 535 with any queries about the 100,000 Genomes Project.
+- If your question is not answered here, GMC staff can contact the Service Desk via email or call 0808 2819 535 with any queries about the 100,000 Genomes Project.

 Recruitment and eligibility